 It was a brisk morning with winds that easily cut past layers of clothing.
 It’s a good thing I brought a blanket, I thought to myself as I got out of my car and gulped down the last of my coffee.
 I then approached Lake St. Clair Metropark’s Observation Deck.

 |Big Sit circle, complete with gear|

 It was just 9 o’clock in the morning, but that's late for birders.
 I braced myself for jokes about my arrival time, and sure enough was greeted with, “Welcome to the afternoon shift, Andrea!”
 The space was already peppered with equipment: Swarovski spotting scopes, binoculars, cameras, lawn chairs, and an impressive lineup of blue coolers.
 The “morning shift” consisted of about 8-10 bundled-up birders, most of whom had been there since around 6am.

 It was The Big Sit 2015, a yearly, international birding event hosted by Bird Watcher’s Digest.
 The purpose of The Big Sit is to stay in one spot from dawn until dusk, counting the species of birds observed from that spot.
 At the end of the day, teams’ lists are shared and compared through the BWD website (click link for details).

 When I joined the circle that morning, team “Metro Munchers” had already listed over 40 bird species, more than 2/3 of the species that would be recorded for the entire day.
-Later, I would ask team captain Joanna where the team name came from, to which she would shrug and reply with a smile, “Because we eat a lot!”
+Later, I asked team captain Joanna where the team name came from, to which she shrugged and replied with a smile, “Because we eat a lot!”

 |Kitesurfers at Lake St. Clair Metropark|